DangerDexter/eeprom_cpu/README.md

 + Bload: load the B register from the data bus
 + ALUwrite: place the ALU's output onto the data bus
 + MEMdisa: disable the RAM and ROM, so that the ALU output can be sent to either the A or B registers
-+ FlagWr: latch the NZCV flags from the ALU.
-This allows these to be set in one instruction, e.g. a subtraction, and then tested in a second instruction, e.g. a jump if negative instruction.
++ FlagWr: latch the NZVC flags from the ALU.
+This allows these to be set in one instruction (e.g. a subtraction) and then tested in a second instruction (e.g. a jump if negative instruction)
 + MAMux (2 bits): Choose either the PC, the MAR, or MAR+B as the address to be placed on the address bus.

 We have to enable and disable all of these in some sequence in order to perform each CPU instruction.
 One way to build this logic would be to hard-wire a bunch of logic gates, but this would  violate my design goal of a minimal number of chips.